FredKSchott/snowpack/www/_template/reference/configuration.md

 Known dependencies to install with Snowpack.

-> Useful for installing packages manually and any dependencies that couldn't be detected by our automatic import scanner (ex: package CSS files).
+> Usually used for installing packages any dependencies that couldn't be detected by our automatic import scanner (ex: package CSS files).

 ## config.extends